hdl-registers/hdl-registers/doc/sphinx/toml_format.rst

    :caption: Register TOML format rules.
    :language: toml

-See the other articles for an insight into the code that can be from this definition file.
+See the other articles for an insight into the code that can be generated from this definition file.